-Painters will be required to present work each month in Composition, in drawing or painting from the Figure, and in drawing or painting from the Head.
+Painters will be required to present work each month in Composition, in drawing or painting from the Figure, in drawing or painting from the Head, and to participate in such Concours and examinations as may be announced during the season.

 Sculptors will be required to present each month work done in the Composition Class and in the Life Modelling Class.
+They are required to participate in such Concours and examinations as may be announced during the season.

 Illustrators will be required to present each month one head made from the model in the Illustration class and at least three drawings or paintings from Life during each term.
+They are required to participate in such Concours and examinations as may be announced during the season.

-All work hung in competition for the Cresson Travelling Scholarships must have been made for, and approved by the instructors in whose classes the student is registered during his competition year, and all competitors must participate in such concours and examinations as may be announced during the season.
+All work hung in competition for the Cresson Travelling Scholarships must have been made for, and approved by the instructors in whose classes the student is registered during his competition year.